 General Tips for Lifestyle Photography

 When picking out clothes, do not wait until the last minute.
 Try the outfit on and see how you feel in it, make sure you can stand, walk and sit in it comfortably.
-Try to stay away from patterns and logos please.
+Try to stay away from patterns and logos, please.
 It’s a good idea to have everyone roughly coordinate (or, at least, not clash horribly with their siblings).
 Go through your family’s wardrobes and see if any color scheme emerges, but do not go for the fully matched result.
-Choose complimentary colors, blue and yellow, pink and green to name a few.
+Choose complementary colors, blue and yellow, pink, and green to name a few.
 Don’t forget the small details - accessorize!
 It’s key that everyone tries on all the clothes prior to session day; you don’t want to be upset in the end because you did not realize there was a huge stain or rip in your children’s clothes you did not know was there.

 Remember to have fun, don’t sweat the small stuff!
 Lifestyle is a very relaxed type of session where everything flows very smoothly and everything is worth capturing.
 Simply be in the moment and enjoy your family.

 Best to schedule no earlier than 24 weeks and no later than 35 weeks to make sure you don’t go into labor prior to capturing your beautiful growing belly.

 Do you plan to be clothed the entire time?
 Do you love the intimate look of skin on skin?
 Will someone else be in the photos with you?
 What do you plan to do with the images, print them, make a book, print canvas or do you want to hang a mixture of maternity photos and newborn photos in a wall collection in your home?
 Knowing these details and what your plans are helping me capture those perfect memories.

 Clearing items from your immediate view in your home you don't want to be displayed in images is also a good idea.
 Non-essentials like magazines on a coffee table, Kleenex boxes from your bedroom nightstand, and so on.